 First and foremost, if you require funding for the initial purchase then you can utilise bridging finance, which is a form of short-term finance.
 This bridging finance will allow you to borrow funds to acquire the property and allow you to complete the required works to the property in order to split the titles.
 In some cases, these lenders could also lend up to 100% of the refurbishment cost reducing the level of own funds you need to put into the deal upfront.

-Once the property has been refurbished and split physically you can then look to exit onto a long-term mortgage by splitting the titles legally.
-By splitting the titles legally, a leasehold interest is created, and the individual units will be able to go on their own long-term mortgage.
+By splitting the titles legally, a leasehold interest is created, and the individual units may then be able to go onto their own long-term mortgage.

 There are many methods for completing this transaction, each of which have their own individual benefits.
 It is key to speak with a solicitor who thoroughly understand title splitting as they will be able to advise on the best method of completing the title split.